robdevops/finbot/README.md

 ```

 ### Portfolios
 Portfolios are auto-discovered, including other people's portfolios which are shared to you.
-To exclude specific portfolios, add their IDs to `excluded_portfolios` in the .env file:
+To exclude specific portfolios, add their IDs to `exclude_portfolios` in the .env file:
 ```
-excluded_portfolios = "100003 100004"
+exclude_portfolios = "100003 100004"
 ```

 Alternatively, you can include only specific portfolios:
 ```
-included_portfolios = "100001 100002"
+include_portfolios = "100001 100002"
 ```

 ### Watchlist